Unaware, Unfunded and Uneducated: A Systematic Review of SME Cybersecurity: Introduction

 \section{Introduction}

-More than ever, services are digitalised, and systems are interconnected.
-While this has clear benefits, the recent boom of internet-based business has led to an alarming rise in cybercrime~\cite{CyberCrimeEvolution}.
-In the early 2000s, cyber-attacks mostly involved the distribution of viruses and worms with destructive intentions.
+Services and systems are increasingly digitised and interconnected.
+While this has clear benefits, the recent boom in online businesses has been associated with an alarming rise in cybercrime~\cite{CyberCrimeEvolution}.
+In the early 2000s, cyberattacks mostly involved the distribution of viruses and worms with destructive intentions.
 However, in the past decade, attacks have evolved into large-scale data breaches and ransomware campaigns motivated by financial gains~\cite{CyberCrimeEvolution, Verizon2022}.
 More recently, we have observed a surge in sophisticated cyber threats from organised crime groups and nation-states~\cite{Huaman2021, Osborn2018, Lynch2020, Cleveland2018}, making it more challenging for organisations to defend against such resourceful adversaries.
-As cyber-attacks increase in scale, attackers have shifted their attention from well-protected large organisations to Small and Medium Enterprises (SME) with less resilient defences~\cite{Pickering2021, Alahmari2020, VanHaastrecht2021, McLilly2020, Heidt2019}.
+It is commonly believed that cyberattacks have increased in scale and sophistication and that attackers have shifted their attention from well-protected large organisations to Small and Medium Enterprises (SME) – organisations that typically have fewer resources and less resilient cybersecurity defences~\cite{Pickering2021, Alahmari2020, VanHaastrecht2021, McLilly2020, Heidt2019}.

-This research synthesises knowledge from the expanding literature concerning SME cybersecurity, identifies gaps in this knowledge, and informs understandings of what might be done to bolster SME cybersecurity.
-It consolidates the challenges and constraints SMEs encounter, current cybersecurity measures they use and their efficacy, risks they face, and possible solutions to address those risks.
+In this paper, we present the findings from a systematic review of the growing literature concerned with SME cybersecurity.
+This review synthesises our understanding of the threats and defences, identifies gaps in knowledge, and provides insights on how to strengthen cybersecurity measures for these enterprises.